KenzoBH/Data-Science/Twitter_ML/README.md

 ## Methods

 The program train 7 models everyday.
-They are: Stochastic Gradient Descent, Ridge Regression, Linear Suppor Vector Regressor, K-Nearest Neighbors, Decision Tree, Random Forest and Ada Boost.
+They are: Stochastic Gradient Descent, Ridge Regression, Linear Support Vector Regressor, K-Nearest Neighbors, Random Forest, Ada Boost and Neural Networks.
 The models are trained with the last 50 days, and tested with the last 5 - the best ones are chosen (based on their RMSE, Root Mean Squared Error) to tweet the predictions.
 As I observed, Linear SVR and SGD are the best ones.

 The details of the models training and selection is in `regress_bot.py`and `funcs.py` files.
 They are trained everyday with new data, that is scraped off the [Yahoo Finance website](https://finance.yahoo.com/), and their predictions are shown on the [@RegressML](https://twitter.com/RegressML) account on Twitter.
+That simple.

 -------------------------